students listening to a lecture in the classroom

 Teaching Weekend Schedule

-A hallmark of the Masters in Human Rights Education program is its flexibility to work with diverse students.
+A hallmark of the Masters in Human Rights and Educational Justice program is its flexibility to work with diverse students.
 You can complete the coursework requirements in as few as 18 months (two academic year semesters plus the summer term) and extend the program as long as needed (up to 5 years).
 Most students complete the Masters program in 2 academic years with summer coursework often included.

 Our Curriculum